novemdata/telematics-pbi-connector/README.md

 # Microsoft Power BI Custom Data Connector
-This is a repository of Power BI custom data connector developed by [max-zorn](https://github.com/max-zorn)
+This is a repository of Power BI custom data connector developed by [max-zorn](https://github.com/max-zorn).
+Data Connectors are created using the M language.
+Please see the [Power Query Connector Developer Reference](https://docs.microsoft.com/en-us/power-query) for more details.

 ## The Telematics API Connector